opensearch-project/documentation-website/_security/configuration/opensearch-keystore.md

 # OpenSearch keystore

-`opensearch-keystore` is a utility script for managing the OpenSearch keystore.
-This keystore provides a secure method to store sensitive information, such as passwords and keys, used in an OpenSearch cluster.
+`opensearch-keystore` is a utility script used to manage an OpenSearch keystore.
+An OpenSearch keystore provides a secure method of storing sensitive information, such as passwords and keys, used in an OpenSearch cluster.
 The script allows you to securely create, list, add, and remove settings.
-It is included inside the OpenSearch distribution.
+It is included in the OpenSearch distribution.

 ## Usage